mitodl/hugo-course-publisher/site/content/courses/8-591j-systems-biology-fall-2014/_index.md

   video of a neutrophil chasing and engulfing a bacterium.
 (Image by <a href="https://www.flickr.com/photos/54591706@N02/13743456084/">NIAID</a>, <a href="https://creativecommons.org/licenses/by/2.0/">CC-BY</a>.)</p><p>&nbsp;</p>
-course_description: >-
-  <p>This course provides an introduction to cellular and population-level
-  systems biology with an emphasis on synthetic biology, modeling of genetic networks, cell-cell interactions, and evolutionary dynamics.
-Cellular systems include genetic switches and oscillators, network motifs, genetic network evolution, and cellular decision-making.
-Population-level systems include models of pattern formation, cell-cell communication, and evolutionary systems biology.</p>
 course_info:
   instructors:
     - Prof. Jeff Gore